Uzair-Manzoor/Awesome-books/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-Awesome books is a a small project to help master basic javascript concepts eg classes objects, arrays and dom manipulation
+**[Awesome Books]** is a small project to help master basic javascript concepts eg classes objects, arrays, and dom manipulation

-**[Awesome Books]** is a...

 ## 🛠 Built With <a name="built-with"></a>